jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 From a decidable machine, you can easily make a semidecidable one.
 Conversely, if a set and it's complement are both semidecidable, then they are decidable.
 You could construct a "schizophrenic" machine that runs one step of each machine, and therefore would be guaranteed to halt with a `Yes` or `No`.

 In this context, Hilbert Tenth Problem asks whether the set of codes of all solvable Diophantine equations (without parameters) is Turing decidable.
-It turns out it isn't.
-There is no way of determining if a Diophantine equation is solvable in a way that is guaranteed to halt.
-Moreover, based on Church's Thesis, this conclusion is not contingent on the specific Turing machine introduced above but holds in general.
+But Matiyasevich proves the negative: there is no way of determining if a Diophantine equation is solvable in a way that is guaranteed to halt.
+Moreover, based on Church's Thesis, this conclusion holds in general; it is not contingent on the specific Turing machine introduced above.